france-urbaine/passerelle/README.md

 * Redis
 * Yarn

-Integration tests require Chrome or Chromium to be installed (see [Ferrum](https://github.com/rubycdp/ferrum)).
+System tests require Chrome or Chromium to be installed (see [Ferrum](https://github.com/rubycdp/ferrum)).

 ## Configuration